Methodology for reviewing air fryers

 You’ll find expert star ratings on our air fryer comparisons and reviews.
 Here’s how we came up with them.

 Air fryers aren’t cheap.
-To help you choose the right one for your household, we rated air fryers based on their features, size, weight and a consensus of user reviews.
+To help you choose the right one for your household, we rated air fryers based on their features, size, weight and we asked owners about their experience.

 We rate air fryers using a system of 1 to 5 stars: